jorinvo/prometheus-pushgateway-cleaner/README.md

 While this might not be the scenario the pushgateway is build for and maybe not even the ideal environment for Prometheus itself, maybe they are a good enough solution for now and what you invested in this setup might be worth sticking with it, for now.

-And it is *okay* that there is no time-to-live or expiration built into the pushgateway.
+And it is *okay* that there is no TTL (time-to-live) / expiration built into the pushgateway.
 It still allows you to build your own expiration strategy on top of it.

 *And this is exactly what `prometheus-pushgateway-cleaner` does.*